This topic covers processes relating to a cPanel service.

 wget -q -O - https://yourwebsite.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1

-Note: Replace https://yourwebsite.com with your actual website URL.
+Note: Be sure to replace yourwebsite.com with your actual website URL.

 4. Finally, click ‘Add New Cron Job‘.